thebinarysearchtree/flyweight/README.md

 ## Creating SQL queries

 When the basic API doesn't do what you need it to do, you can create SQL queries.
-You can do this by creating a folder that is the plural version of the table name, such as ```./database/sql/users```.
-You can then put SQL files in this folder that will be available in the API in both singular and plural form, depending on whether you want a single item returned, or an array of items returned.
+You can do this by creating a folder with the same name as the table, such as ```./database/sql/users```.
+You can then put SQL files in this folder that will be available in the API.

 When creating SQL queries, make sure you give an alias to any columns in the select statement that don't have a name.
 For example, do not do: